acloudpotato/Deploying-own-image-to-GKE-using-terraform/README.md

 # Set up

-1. clone the repo into your machine
+## clone the repo into your machine

 - $git clone https://github.com/abhishek7389/Deploying-own-image-to-GKE-using-terraform

+## Step 1.
+Creating a cluster & other resources
-2. Change the directory where all files are located
+1. Change the directory where all files are located

 - $cd Deploying-own-image-to-GKE-using-terraform

-3. see the all configuration files & if required change it accordingly.
+2. see the all configuration files & if required change it accordingly.

-4. Now, initiaze the terraform in this folder & check all things are working well.
+3. Now, initiaze the terraform in this folder & check all things are working well.
 Note : I'm using terraform version 0.12 but if you're using latest version 0.15 then change required version to your version.

 - $terraform init

 - $terraform plan

-5. If you don't get any error then let's deploy our configuration
+4. If you don't get any error then let's deploy our configuration

 - $terraform apply

+5. For deployment in this cluster you need credentials of cluster

+- $gcloud container clusters get-credentials $(terraform output -raw kubernetes_cluster_name) --region $(terraform output -raw region)

+## Step 2.
+Deploying own image to the cluster

+1. get the deployment file

+- $ mv ../Deploying-own-image-to-GKE-using-terraform/deployment/kubernetes.tf .

+2. Again apply terraform

+- $terraform apply

+## Optional Step

+  If you're using cloud shell then you can preview you application through cloud shell web preview

+- $gcloud container clusters get-credentials <replace cluster name> --region <replace your deployed zone> --project <replace project id> \
+ && kubectl port-forward $(kubectl get pod --selector="App=myapp" --output jsonpath='{.items[0].metadata.name}') 8080:80

+  Open your web preview.

-6. After experimenting with this demo, let's clean up & destroy what we deployed.
+  After experimenting with this demo, let's clean up & destroy what we deployed.

+-$terraform destroy

 This repo is a created with reference to the [Provision a GKE Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-gke-cluster), containing Terraform configuration files to provision an GKE cluster on GCP.